 Cancer Genetics Program

-The Cancer Genetics Program offers cancer risk assessment and genetic counseling to help determine if your personal or family cancer history is due to an inherited susceptibility.
-Genetic counselors work closely with specialists at the Breast Cancer Program and the Gynecologic Cancer Program to ensure you receive individualized, comprehensive care.
+The Cancer Genetics Telemedicine Program at UPMC Hillman Cancer Center in Williamsport offers cancer risk assessment and genetic counseling to help determine if your personal or family cancer history is due to an inherited susceptibility.

 People who are concerned about their personal or family cancer history may benefit from genetic counseling.
 The program helps you and your physicians make informed decisions about your health care based on risk assessment and, in some cases, genetic test results.